TWiStErRob/PhilHackerBlogSource/content/post/2016-01-14-should-we-use-mocking-libraries-for-go-testing.markdown

 }
 {{< / highlight >}}

 Of course, this is a contrived example, but its enough to help convey the idea of a mock.
 As you can see, the test will fail if the mock doesn't receive a call with the appropriate arguments.
-The mock has been "pre-programmed" to expect a call to Send() with specify arguments and that expectation must be fulfilled in order for the test to pass.
+The mock has been "pre-programmed" to expect a call to Send() with specific arguments and that expectation must be fulfilled in order for the test to pass.

 Let's quickly define another word: "test double."
 Test doubles are objects that are used instead of a "real object" to facilitate testing.
 A mock is a test double, but not all test doubles are mocks.